or334/csv-editor/README.md

 * IRepository is responsible for storing the information from the CSV and additional information that will be used for testing.
 * CsvController contains the endpoint for HTTP calls.
 It returns a HTTP reponse for the proper scenario.

-To run the project, select Visual Studio Pro You are the project name, and then the project will start running, until it opens a new tab in the browser that will display the data.
+To run the project, select Visual Studio 2019, pick up the project name, and then the project will start running, until it opens a new tab in the browser that will display the data.
+In the first run, it'll take few minutes :)

 # Client Side